AliRezaJoodi/Electronics_Modules/RF_NRF24L01/README.md

-## NRF24L01 Convert Board For Use With 5V
+## Adapter Board For NRF24L01 Wireless Module (5V-3.3V)
 I tested it for many times and worked great.

-Note: Included schematic and PCB layout with Altium Designer
+Note: Included schematic and PCB layout with Altium Designer that used DIP Components

 ### Folders and Files Description
 It has included: